UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone1/README.md

   - (Note: you could use Slack's "direct message" feature, or you could make a private new channel -- just make sure to give it a unique name)
 - __Submission__: Who will make the final submission for each milestone, and by when.
 - __Pull Requests__: If a pull request is to be made as part of a milestone, by when will it be made?
 And, how long will other teammates have to review that pull request?
+- __Workflow__: will each teammate complete separate portions of the worksheet?
+Or will you work together on multiple sections?

 No need to render this markdown file.
 GitHub displays markdown files quite nicely.